Learn how easy it is to make a flower arrangement in a basket! Plus learn my secret tip for making it last longer.

 Now that you have your gorgeous flower arrangement completed you will want to keep it fresh!

-I have a little secret that I always add to my tulips.
+Plus, I have a little secret that I always add to my tulips.
 Want to know what it is?

 It’s a penny!

 Yep!
 They say the copper in the penny is a fungicide and kills bacteria that grows in the flowers or water and can shorten the life of your stems.
 The copper prevents the bacteria and helps the tulips last longer.
+(This is also why I use Neem Oil with copper on my zinnias to get rid of fungus!)

 Some people think it helps the tulips from drooping but I’m not convinced!
 Really they just need more water as they are thirsty.